dav01it/kivy_st_widgets/README.md

 # kivy_st_widgets
 Standard widgets for use on Android with kivy
 The purpose of this project is to create some standard useful widgets that you often will need to create your app.

+First of all
+want to obtain this: https://developer.android.com/training/keyboard-input/style.html for keyboard input.

-1. The first widget is a TEXTBOX that accepts ONLY NUMBERS.
+1. The widget is a TEXTINPUT that accepts ONLY NUMBERS.
 PROBLEM: VirtualKeyboard appears in desktop mode but in android is overlapped by the system keyboard

 hints on: https://gist.github.com/tshirtman/5104122